giorgoskaragian/A_Lang_Compiler/README.md

 !!!Notice!!!
-You need the file you get out of the compiler(Phase4) as is(to have the .abc extension), to be able to run on VM.
+You need the file you get out of the compiler(Phase4) as is(to have the .abc extension), to be able to run on VM(Phase5).

 Will add the language at some point in the future.